PostHog/posthog.com/contents/blog/inflated-risk-seems-riskier.md

 If you haven’t tried PostHog yet what are you waiting for?
 We’re a fast growing, developer-first, and open source product analytics platform you can’t afford to miss.

-[Try PostHog Cloud](https://app.posthog.com/signup), get started in lest than a minute.
+[Try PostHog Cloud](https://app.posthog.com/signup), get started in less than a minute.